netj/3x/docs/tutorial/README.md

 ![](sorting-algos.png "A chart showing how much time each sorting algorithm took to sort different sizes of inputs")

-Anyone who received computer science education or studied basic algorithms would be familiar with different algorithms for sorting an array of data values.
+Anyone who has received computer science education or studied basic algorithms would be familiar with different algorithms for sorting an array of data values.
 In the algorithms textbook, we learn how to analyze time and space complexities of such algorithms in terms of their asymptotic behavior.